sitamgithub-MSIT/PicQ/README.md

 # PicQ

 Visual Question Answering is the task of answering open-ended questions based on an image.
 They output natural language responses to natural language questions about the content of an image.
-This project uses one of the popular multimodal models, [MiniCPM-Llama3-V-2_5](https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5) from the Hugging Face model hub for visual question answering.
-The model also supports multimodal conversation in over 30 languages, including English, Chinese, French, Spanish, and German.
-With the help of quantization, compilation optimizations, and several efficient inference techniques on CPUs and NPUs, [MiniCPM-Llama3-V-2_5](https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5) can be efficiently deployed on end-side devices.
+This project uses one of the popular multimodal models, [MiniCPM-V-2_6](https://huggingface.co/openbmb/MiniCPM-V-2_6) from the Hugging Face model hub for visual question answering.

+[MiniCPM-V-2_6](https://huggingface.co/openbmb/MiniCPM-V-2_6) is the latest model in the MiniCPM-V series, built on SigLip-400M and Qwen2-7B with 8B parameters.
+It introduces new features for multi-image and video understanding.
+It also supports multilingual capabilities and produces fewer tokens than most models, improving inference speed, first-token latency, memory usage, and power consumption.
+It is easy to use in various ways, including CPU inference, quantized models, and online demos.

 ## Project Structure

 The project is structured as follows:

+- `src`: The folder that contains the source code for the project.

+  - `app` : The folder that contains the source code for main functionality of the application.

+    - `model.py`: The file that contains the code for loading the model and the tokenizer.
+    - `response.py`: The file that contains the function for generating the response for the input image and question.

+  - `config.py`: This file contains the configuration for the used model.
+  - `logger.py`: This file contains the logging configuration for the project.
+  - `exception.py`: This file contains the exception handling for the project.

 - `app.py`: The main file that contains the Gradio application for visual question answering.
-- `model.py`: The file that contains the visual question-answering model.
-- `requirements.txt`: The file that contains the required dependencies for the project.
+- `requirements.txt`: The file containing the project's required dependencies.
 - `LICENSE`: The license file for the project.
 - `README.md`: The README file that contains information about the project.
 - `assets`: The folder that contains the screenshots for working on the application.